 No one's hair is exactly the same—plus individual hair and scalp changes with the environment, weather, and lifestyle.
 So treat your hair like you do your face, and understand you'll likely need to try a few ways out to find something that works for you.

 5. Rinse it, starting at your scalp, and pull to the end.

 As you do with a shampoo, start at the scalp.
 Since your scalp will have the most buildup, you'll want to make sure you let it do most of the work there.
-Unlike shampoo, however, you'll want to make sure this coats the strands: This will remove any product, dirt, or oil and help close the strands' cuticles.
+Unlike shampoo, however, you'll want to make sure this coats the strands: This will remove any product, dirt, or oil coating the fiber and help close the strands' cuticles.

 6. Anyone can try it—just not always with the same regularity.

 Yes, this works for all hair types, from straight and thin to thick and textured.
 You just need to find a routine and hair care order that makes the most sense for you.